 Leaving the airport, walk across the road and take the escalator to the right.
 This escalator ascends to the Skytrain’s departure platform.
 Here, tickets are purchasable at the self-service machines for a direct route to the Vancouver Waterfront station.

-It costs CAD 7.75 to CAD 9 per person (depending on the day and time).
+It costs under CAD 10 to ride.
 The Canada Line provides a direct route from the airport to the Waterfront.
 It takes 25 minutes, and trains leave approximately every six to seven minutes.

 At the Waterfront Station, go up the escalators, exit the building, and turn right.
 Then, walk about one block to Howe Street and turn right.
 Canada Place and the Vancouver Cruise Terminal are straight ahead.